1995 Nickel Value (2026 Guide): Errors List, “P”, “D” & “S” Mint Mark Worth

 S DCAM2,797,4812,657,60695%

 The 1995 mintage data reveal a substantial production year exceeding 1.6 billion nickels across all facilities, reflecting robust demand during the mid-1990s economic expansion.
-Denver led production with 888,112,000 pieces, surpassing Philadelphia’s 774,156,000 coins, demonstrating the increased output capacity at the Colorado facility during this period.
+Denver led production with 888,112,000 pieces, surpassing Philadelphia’s 774,156,000 coins.

-The San Francisco Mint produced 2,797,481 proof specimens exclusively for collectors, representing a dramatically smaller volume compared to circulation strikes.
-The survival rate for these Deep Cameo proofs stands at an impressive 95%, with 2,657,606 coins accounted for in the numismatic marketplace.
-This exceptionally high preservation rate reflects the careful handling typical of proof coins, which were sold directly to collectors in protective packaging rather than entering commercial circulation.
+The San Francisco Mint produced 2,797,481 proof specimens exclusively for collectors.
+The survival rate for Deep Cameo (DCAM) proofs stands at an impressive 95%, with approximately 2,657,606 coins accounted for in the numismatic marketplace — reflecting the careful handling typical of proof coins sold in protective packaging rather than entering commercial circulation.

 Also Read: Jefferson Nickel Value (1938-Present)